-If you see a BlueCard Contracted Provider (verify via Provider Finder or calling a Personal Health Assistant) while traveling within the United States, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands, the Plan pays Network Benefits for Covered Health Services.
+If you see a BlueCard Contracted Provider (verify via Provider Finder or by calling a Personal Health Assistant) with a Referral while traveling within the United States, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands, the Plan pays Network Benefits for Covered Health Services.